quiescentsam/quiescentsam.github.io/_posts/2020/2020-12-23-disable-kerberos-cloudera-manager.md

 * All of our clusters are no-more multi-tenant, so losing authorization was lesser of a concern.
 We no longer needed to secure data between applications.
 * We used Redhat's IPA as our Identity Provider and since we were moving to Centos, we wanted to get rid on IPA as well.

+An important point to keep in mind is that, authorization does not work without authentication, for obvious reasons.
+So, removing kerberos means, we no longer can use Sentry as well for granting access to databases and table.

 I have covered the changes made to cluster configuration through Cloudera manager, but I am sure same changes can be easily made using Ambari as well.